Jacinta Nampijinpa Price: 2019 federal election candidate

-In January of that year, Greens Lingiari candidate George Hanna had shared a racist meme attacking Price, referring to her as a "coconut" (an ethnic slur).
-Price described the post as despicable, and called for the Greens to disendorse Hanna, but the Greens refused.
+In January of that year, Greens Lingiari candidate George Hanna, who is also indigenous, had shared a meme about Price, referring to her as a "coconut", a metaphor for someone of indigenous background who is attuned more to white cultural norms and values than those of native culture: like a coconut "white on the inside".
+Price described the post as despicable and racist, and called for the Greens to disendorse Hanna, but the Greens refused.
 Aboriginal activist Steve Hodder Watt accused Price of hypocrisy, and published messages in which Price referred to him as "white".

-Price was also criticised over a video of an Al Jazeera video which she had posted to her Facebook page in 2005, and which had featured a critique of violence in Islam by writer-psychiatrist Wafa Sultan, a Syrian-American ex-Muslim.
+Price was also criticised over a video of an Al Jazeera video which she had posted to her Facebook page in 2014, and which had featured a critique of violence in Islam by writer-psychiatrist Wafa Sultan, a Syrian-American ex-Muslim.
 The Australian National Imams Council called the video Islamophobic.
 In response, a CLP spokesperson told the ABC News that her motivation for sharing the video was part of her long campaign against the use of religion or culture to justify violence against women.

-Senator for the Northern Territory
+Senator for the Northern Territory (2022–present)

 Price became a Senator for the Northern Territory at the 2022 federal election, replacing Sam McMahon, whom she defeated for preselection in June 2021.
 She was pre-selected in the Country Liberal Party's number one Senate ticket position for the election, and successfully won the second of two seats alongside Labor's Malarndirri McCarthy.
 As a senator elected from a territory, Price's term commenced immediately, as opposed to senators elected from the states, whose terms are fixed to start from 1 July.

-In federal parliament, Price sits in the National Party room.

 Maiden speech

 Price delivered her first speech in the Senate on 27 July 2022.
 Prior to making the address, she took part in a traditional ceremony with her grandmother handing her a nulla-nulla hunting stick sourced from her Country.
 "The ceremony was telling the story about Jukurrpa, which is Dreaming relating to our family", Price said.
 "Passing on through this nulla-nulla the authority to me to speak on behalf of our area."
 Wearing traditional headdress for her maiden speech, she then outlined her priorities for office, citing housing, women's safety and economic development as key concerns.
 The Age reported that Price made an "impassioned plea against 'false narratives' of racism and [called] the push for an Indigenous Voice to Parliament a symbolic gesture that could divide black and white Australia".
 Price called for a restoration of law and order in remote communities to combat the scourge of violence:

-Price invoked the legacy of the first Aboriginal Senator Neville Bonner to criticise "welfare dependency" and "opportunistic collectivism" as barriers to Aboriginal advancement:
+Price invoked the legacy of the first Aboriginal Senator Neville Bonner to criticise welfare dependency and "opportunistic collectivism" as barriers to Aboriginal advancement:

 Indigenous leader and politician Warren Mundine called the address the "greatest speech" he'd heard in parliament.
 Journalist Greg Sheridan called it "magnificent... a kind of Australian Gettysburg Address that should be read by all Australians".
 The Age newspaper called the speech a "red flag for Albanese" on the Indigenous Voice issue.